krahets/hello-algo/en/docs/chapter_introduction/what_is_dsa.md

 | Algorithm                      | A series of operational steps to assemble the blocks into the target form |
 | Output data                    | Building block model                                               |

 It is worth noting that data structures and algorithms are independent of programming languages.
-For this reason, this book is able to provide implementations based on multiple programming languages.
+That is why this book can provide implementations in multiple programming languages.

 !!! tip "Conventional abbreviation"